Converting

 01

-Users frequently get stuck & drop off filling out detail options that they may be irrelevant to their event.
+Users frequently got stuck & dropped off while filling out detail options that they may have been irrelevant to their event.

 02